Tri-Cities Education Association for Christian Homeschoolers

 Co-Op Disciplinary Policy

 TEACH Co-ops are volunteer-staffed organizations, designed to enrich the lives of both students and teachers.
 As it is a cooperative, we fully recognize that each and every family has different standards and ways of handling issues, as such, we do not want to overstep as teachers.
-However, it is important that there are guidelines in place for dealing with the occasional issue as it comes up.
+However, it is important that there are guidelines in place for dealing with the occasional issue as it comes up to ensure a healthy learning environment for all TEACH families.

 For minor infractions, or disruptions, the teacher should give the student a verbal warning in class.
 Often this is enough to correct the behavior and move on with class.
 If the behavior does not stop, or escalates, the parent will be called to the room to address the behavior.
 Contact information for each family is found in the roster provided to the teacher at the start of the semester.
 If the teacher is unable to locate the child’s guardian, the teacher may request assistance from the volunteer coordinator.